 Blockchain technology is decentralized, which means that no single authority or institution controls this network.
 Also, blockchain cannot be controlled by a single government or authority.
-Blockchain technology can assist in education, global health care and carbon off-setting.
+Blockchain technology can assist in education, global health care, and carbon offsetting.

-This secure data provides easy access to information on the owner of any given bitcoin, where it came from and where it went.
+This secure data provides easy access to information on the owner of any given bitcoin, where it came from, and where it went.
 The blockchain is transparent, which means that it's viewable by anyone.

 Bitcoin is a cryptocurrency, a digital asset used to transfer value from one person to another.
 The online ledger that bitcoin uses is known as the blockchain.
-Using this technology makes it easier and safer for people to trade these bitcoins between each other without having to rely on someone else, such as a bank or clearinghouse so that bitcoins can be transferred directly from person to person globally.
+Using this technology makes it easier and safer for people to trade these bitcoins with each other without having to rely on someone else, such as a bank or clearinghouse so that bitcoins can be transferred directly from person to person globally.

 As of September 2021, more than 100,000 merchants and vendors accepted bitcoin as payment, including Microsoft, Dell, Expedia .com, and Overstock .com. with the US, Canada, EU, and El Salvador giving a go-to cryptocurrency use.

 Blockchain is a complex topic, and it's hard to know where to start.
 There are many misconceptions about blockchain technology, but the reality is that it can change how business is conducted.
 The positive transformation of businesses tempts many to look at the pros of blockchain.